LiamOsler/reseller925/README.md

 | `part_description` | text  |
 | `quantity_on_hand` | int   |

 The `company_id` field indicates which company is adding the part.
 The `part_number` is automatically generated, and the new part or an error is returned.
+Company IDs can be found in the `companies` table.
+Company IDs for this assignment are X, Y, and Z letters, prefixed to the table name.
+For example, company X's table is `X_parts925`.

 ```bash
 curl --request POST \